 How will I manage my direct payment?

-- information and advice to help you arrange support
+- information and advice to help you decide on and arrange support to suit your needs

 - interviewing and employing carers and personal assistants

-- information to help you choose a care agency
+- information to help you choose a care agency, if you choose to use one

 Further information